xjxckk/error-alerts/README.md

 Options:

+`telegram_token`: Bot Telegram token.

+`telegram_channel`: Your Telegram channel ID where you want the alerts to be sent.

-`full_error` (False by default): Send full traceback with line of code where error occurred (see sample below).
+`full_error`: Send full traceback with line of code where error occurred (False by default and shown in sample below).

-`raise_error` (False by default): Raise error and exit code when there is an error.
-If this is not set to True an alert will be sent and the code will continue running.
+`raise_error`: Raise error and exit code when there is an error.
+If this is not set to True an alert will be sent and the code will continue running (False by default).

 Usage:
 ```